AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

 -----END CERTIFICATE-----
 ```

-In such cases, you are responsible for cleaning the strings before you pass them to MSAL Node configuration.
+In such cases, you are responsible for cleaning the string before you pass them to MSAL Node configuration.
 For instance:

 ```javascript
 const msal = require('@azure/msal-node');